bhavi1310/Pet_adoption_system/README.md

 #In customer’s interface, the customer can adopt a pet or can give a pet for adoption.
 For both the
 things the php form has been made through which he can contact.

+Simple steps to run this project.
+Download this file and copy it to xampp-->htdocs (extract all zip files) Start xampp control panel and start mysql and apache Start phpmyadmin/localhost and import database petshop_management.sql (already there in my files)